Tony Hawk's: Critical reception

 As Robomodo began producing Tony Hawk's games, the reviews immediately dropped deep into negative.
 Tony Hawk: Ride received negative reviews from critics.
 The Metacritic average score of 47/100, 46/100, and 44/100 for the PlayStation 3, Wii, and Xbox 360 versions respectively indicates "generally unfavorable reviews".
 GameTrailers gave Tony Hawk: Ride a score 4.6 and named it Most Disappointing Game of 2009, while IGN gave the game a 5.0.
 Both G4TV and Giant Bomb rated it 1/5.
 GameSpot gave it a 3.5/10, with the only positive emblem the game received being that the peripheral was "sturdy".
 GamesRadar gave the game 4/10.
 They also named it the worst game of the year, using its skateboard peripheral as the trophy for the "Anti-Awards" feature.
 Game Informer gave it a 5.75, remarking that "as a skateboarder and as a gamer, Tony Hawk: Ride is a curious idea but a letdown in practice.
 The huge level of frustration is not worth the time it takes to master the awkward gameplay idiosyncrasies".
 Unlike its predecessors, Pro Skater HD was able to at least attain mixed reviews.
-IGN's Nic Vargas gave the game a score of 8/10, praising its purist gameplay whilst lamenting the lack of certain modes such as park creator and split screen multiplayer.
+IGNs Nic Vargas gave the game a score of 8/10, praising its purist gameplay whilst lamenting the lack of certain modes such as park creator and split screen multiplayer.
 The reviewer from GameTrailers gave the game a score of 7.4 and wrote that Pro Skater HD "isn't flawless, but... it at least gets off on the right foot".
 Lucas Sullivan of GamesRadar felt that old-school fans of the franchise will be disappointed by what the game lacks, and gamers who never player the original games on PS1 will find the mechanics and level design sparse.
 Destructoid gave the game 4.5/10, stating that the execution isn't handled as well as the original games, as well as some of the design choices the developer made.
 G4TV gave the game a 4.5/5 and praised the console versions' online multiplayer and soundtrack.
 Official Xbox Magazine gave Pro Skater HD an 8/10.
 They praised the game's new big head mode.
 Pro Skater 5 reverted to catastrophic reviews again and was bashed by critics upon release in September 2015.
 Most critics noted that the graphics were inferior even to the games released on the PlayStation 2, while the gameplay barely resembled previous releases and was rendered almost unplayable by numerous bugs.
 Furthermore, the simplistic, bland environments and missions and complete absence of NPCs were noted, and some critics pointed out that better levels could have been designed with the Create-a-Park feature of previous games, while most levels were simply inferior copies of levels from the original games.
 The game was so rushed to release that it was unplayable without an 8GB day one patch, with only the tutorial and park creator being accessible.
 Pro Skater 5 has the fourth-lowest average score of any PlayStation 4 game and the fifth-lowest average score of any Xbox One game and was named the "Worst Video Game of 2015" by Entertainment Weekly.
 Edge even went so far to call Pro Skater 5 "an insult to its history, to its licensed skaters and sponsors, to modern hardware, and to anyone who plays it".